Automatic Test Pattern Generation for Robust Quantum Circuit Testing: Preliminaries

-In this work, we adopt \textit{the single-fault assumption} typically used in test generation and evaluation for both classical circuits~\cite{wang2006vlsi} and quantum circuits \cite{paler2012detection,bera2017detection}: there can be only one fault in the circuit.
 Let \(\CUT:=(\tilde{U}_1,\ldots ,\tilde{U}_d)\) be the circuit under test (CUT).
-Each gate \(\tilde{U}_i\) is specified by its fault-free version \(U_i\) and is potentially to be faulty.
+Each gate \(\tilde{U}_i\) is specified by its fault-free version \(U_i\) and has the potential to be faulty.
 We assume that its fault model \(U'_i\) is known in advance.
 Our goal is to determine whether the given CUT is fault-free or faulty.
-In this work, we adopt \textit{the single-fault assumption} (\textit{i.e.}, the cause of a circuit failure is attributed to only one faulty gate), which is typically used for both classical~\cite{wang2006vlsi} and quantum\cite{paler2012detection,bera2017detection} circuits.
+In this work, we adopt \textit{the single-fault assumption} which is typically used in test generation and evaluation for both classical circuits~\cite{wang2006vlsi} and quantum circuits \cite{paler2012detection,bera2017detection}: the cause of a circuit failure is attributed to only one faulty gate.
+This assumption is reasonable for logical (fault-tolerant) quantum circuits, since the effect of noise on single logical gate is fairly small such that the probability of single fault occurring dominates the probability of multiple faults occurring~\cite{harper2019fault,postler2022demonstration}. \begin{example} Consider a simple example of the fault models.
+In the Quantum Fourier Transform (QFT) circuit (see Fig.~\ref{fig-152206}), the middle \(Z\)-axis-\(\pi/4\)-rotation gate has the potential to suffer from a missing gate fault.
+That is, the fault-free gate is \(U=R_Z(\frac{\pi}{4})= \), and its fault model is \(U'=I= \). \end{example}